AMASP-workbanch/LastForumEntries/README.md

 ##### 0.4.0
 - Update header
 - Requirements to Forum 0.5.9 (need "subway"-class and "parser" for templates)
+- Add template for fronteendoutput
+- Add new param for formating date and time

 ##### 0.3.1
 - Bugfixes for WB 2.8.3 SP6 and WB(CE)